 The crowd was sparse, with more away fans than Honda's and definitely more watching than the official figure.
 I'd have put it at around 3 to 400.
 The Samut Sakon supporters wore their eye-catching pink and sky blue striped shirts.

 Both sets of fans who sat at either end of the stand had drums and hooters to try to create an atmosphere.
 One of the vocal Honda fans offered me a warm smile and welcome.
-I'd seen them a couple of years previously in their local derby at the team now called Customs United (Suvarnabhumi Customs at the time).
+I'd seen them a couple of years previously in their local derby at the team now called Customs United, which was called Suvarnabhumi Customs at the time.

-Maybe he recognised me, as I don't suppose they get a lot of farangs (westerners) following them?
+Maybe he recognised me, as I don't suppose they got a lot of farangs following them?
 The teams came out with flag bearers at the front and stood to attention for a minute's silence, which I presumed was for the Princess.

 The royal family are extremely revered in Thailand, so it was no surprise that you could have heard a pin drop during the period of reflection.
 The game itself was pretty poor if truth be told.
 It was scrappy and lacking pace, which was little surprise as they were playing in at least thirty-degree temperatures.